admin@neurovita.com.au or 1300 034 812

 Here are the main types of MS:

-Understanding the type of Multiple Sclerosis can help tailor treatment and management strategies to improve quality of life and occupational therapy treatment.
+Understanding the type of Multiple Sclerosis can help tailor treatment and management strategies to improve quality of life and occupational therapy treatment, make sure your therapist know's what type you have.

-Occupational therapy (OT) is all about helping people lead full, meaningful lives by addressing challenges in performing daily living activities.
+Occupational therapy (OT) is all about helping people lead full, meaningful lives by addressing challenges in performing every day activities.
 Occupational Therapists implement a combination of person, environment and task based approaches aiding individuals to overcome barriers to their independence and enhance their quality of life.

 Virtual reality (VR) therapy is a cutting-edge method for recovery after brain injury that immerses patients in digital worlds to help them get better.
 By using interactive VR simulations, therapists can design customised exercises that focus on improving the specific motor skills and cognitive functions affected by a brain injury.
 Massetti et al (2016) completed a systematic review finding that VR is effective for improving motor and cognitive skills in people with a Multiple Sclerosis.